Universe of Star Wars: Conception and design

-George Lucas began developing the Star Wars universe in the early 1970s, intending to create an epic narrative, inspired by real world history and influenced by classical mythology, set within a large and intricate fictional galaxy, as to create a type of "modern myth".
-To establish much of the foundation for the universe, Lucas largely drew from the works of Joseph Campbell; his projects on comparative mythology and philosophical systems, such as Taoism and Buddhism, were among the most significant influences on hero archetypes and metaphysical concepts such as the Force and its dichotomy between light and dark sides.
-To visualize the setting, Lucas collaborated with concept artists Ralph McQuarrie and Joe Johnston, who produced design work featuring alien environments, archaic starships, and deteriorated urban landscapes.
-The visual approach of a "used future" aesthetic presents technology and locations as worn, utilitarian, and consistently inhabited.
-The early development incorporated cultural layering and technological inconsistency, elements used to support the depiction of a complex fictional universe.
+George Lucas began developing what would become Star Wars in the early 1970s while seeking to construct a large-scale narrative that drew on historical models and elements of classical mythology rather than contemporary science fiction convention; the resulting conception of a large and intricate fictional galaxy worked, in essence, to create a type of "modern myth".
+In interviews and production notes, Lucas described his interest in adapting mythic structures to a modern cinematic setting, an approach shaped in part by his reading of Joseph Campbell’s work on comparative mythology.
+Campbell’s analysis of recurring heroic patterns informed Lucas’s early story outlines, while philosophical traditions such as Taoism and Buddhism contributed to the formulation of the Force as a unifying principle structured around opposing tendencies: a moral dichotomy between light and dark sides.
+As the project moved toward production, Lucas worked closely with concept artists Ralph McQuarrie and Joe Johnston to establish the visual character of the setting.
+Their designs emphasized environments and technology that appeared aged and functional rather than pristine, a deliberate departure from the sleek imagery common in earlier science fiction cinema.
+This approach, later described as a "used future," supported the portrayal of a galaxy shaped by long-term habitation, uneven technological development, and accumulated cultural history.

 The expansion of the Star Wars universe beyond the original films began largely in the 1980s and 1990s through licensed novels, comics, sourcebooks, and games, collectively referred to as the Star Wars Expanded Universe (EU).
 These works added new characters, planets, events, and timelines, and were produced under a continuity framework managed by Lucas Licensing.
 While Lucas acknowledged aspects of the EU, he did not regard it as part of the central canon.
 Following Disney’s 2012 acquisition of Lucasfilm, the narrative structure of the franchise was reorganized.
 In 2014, Lucasfilm rebranded the Expanded Universe as Star Wars Legends, designating those works as non-canonical.
 A new unified canon was introduced, beginning with the six original films, the 2008 television series Star Wars: The Clone Wars, and all subsequent material produced under the direction of the Lucasfilm Story Group.
 The new canon was intended to maintain consistency across media formats, including film, television, publishing, and interactive platforms.
 Concepts and characters from the Legends continuity have been selectively reintroduced in updated forms within the current canon.